Formia, Latina

 Selvacava, Frosinone, where time stands still

 Selvacava is a small village in central Italy, in the municipality of Ausonia, which is in the province of Frosinone, in the Lazio region.
 It lies about halfway between Rome and Naples, and is where my father was born.
-It has a population of 335.
+It has a population of about 335.

 The village of Selvacava in the province of Frosinone, Italy